 Besides the King, who holds vast powers, a few influential members of the royal family and the higher council of religious scholars share in shaping political decisions.
-The religious scholars maintain a strong grip on internal affairs.
+Religious scholars maintain a strong grip on internal affairs.

 The House of Saud

-Within six years (in 1824) the second Saudi state was established.
-In the end (in 1891) this state collapsed following serious internal strife among Al Saud emirs and pressure by the Ottomans and neighbouring rival emirs, ultimately leading to the exile of the Al Saud emir in Kuwait.
+Within six years (in 1824), the second Saudi state was established.
+In the end (in 1891), this state collapsed following serious internal strife among Al Saud emirs and pressure by the Ottomans and neighboring rival emirs, ultimately leading to the exile of the Al Saud emir in Kuwait.

 Abdullah bin Abdulaziz Al Saud (born 1924) ascended the throne in 2005 as the sixth King of Saudi Arabia.
 After his death on 23 January 2015, he was succeeded by his half-brother Salman bin Abdulaziz Al Saud (born 31 December 1935).